iotaledger/wasp/packages/vm/vmcontext/workflow.md

 * Gas metering is always present, i.e. global gas variable is updated by `GasBurn` by the running SC
 * Gas budget is always provided in the request
 * View calls have a fixed gas budget, a constant set by chain.
 It should not be provided in the view call but it is used to cap the run.
-* Gas checking is panic-ing when budget is exceeded and it is enabled
+* Gas checking is panic-ing when budget is enabled and is exceeded
 * Gas checking is always enabled.
 One of 2 options:
   * option I: fixed gas budget for each call.
 Fixed budget defined by chain level default, possibly contract level value.
 In this case gas budgets from requests are ignored
   * option II: dynamic gas budget for each call, taken from each request individually